FermORG/FermionJS/README.md

 # Testing

 ```
-npm run test-jest to run Tests
+npm run test to run tests
-npm run test-jest --coverage to run tests and generate a code coverage report.
+npm run test-jest to run tests and generate a code coverage report.

 ```